eduardo-w-bandeira/glosvar/README.md

  *Glossary of Variable Abbreviations in Python*

 ## Rules
+Abbreviations should:
-1. Whenever possible, abbreviations should be pronounceable as standalone words, rather than requiring the spelling of each letter.
+1. Whenever possible, be pronounceable as standalone words, rather than requiring the spelling of each letter.
-2. Abbreviations should only be used for words with 5 or more letters.
+2. Be used only for words with 5 or more letters.
+3. Refer only to a single word, or at most, to words with the same root.
+4. Whenever possible, not form an existing known word.
+5. Not form a reserved word or, in most cases, a built-in function.

 ## Glossary
 - abbrev = abbreviation